-The objectives of the sustainable investments that the Sub-fund intends to partially achieve are to invest in companies whose core business is the development of products and services that contribute to the achievement of the 17 environmental or social Sustainable Development Goals ("SDGs"), as defined by the United Nations (UN) (e.g. health products and services, education-related services, water saving and access solutions, energy efficiency solutions, digitalisation-enabling services, sustainable mobility services, etc.) via:
+The objectives of the sustainable investments that the Sub-fund intends to partially achieve are to invest in (a) companies whose core business is the development of products and services that contribute to the achievement of the 17 environmental or social Sustainable Development Goals ("SDGs"), as defined by the United Nations (UN) (e.g. health products and services, education-related services, water saving and access solutions, energy efficiency solutions, digitalisation-enabling services, sustainable mobility services, etc.) and/or (b) green bonds or recognised equivalents ("use-of-proceeds bonds") via:

-- companies aligned with one or more of the six objectives of the EU Taxonomy (climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems); - companies aiming for a net positive contribution to environmental sustainability objectives; - companies aiming for a net positive contribution to social sustainability objectives; and - at the level of the overall portfolio, a minimum of 20% of companies making a net positive contribution to all the Sustainable Development Goals (SDGs). - The net positive contribution is the difference between the positive and negative impact contributions and is calculated at the level of the invested company and at the level of the overall portfolio.
-Based on the UN SDGs framework, the net positive contribution takes into account (1) the extent to which the invested company's products and services contribute to the achievement of the SDGs and (2) the negative impacts associated with their activities along the value chain.
+- companies aligned to one or more of the six objectives of the EU Taxonomy (climate change mitigation, climate change adaptation, the sustainable use and protection of water and marine resources, the transition to a circular economy, pollution prevention and control, and the protection and restoration of biodiversity and ecosystems);

+- companies aiming for a net positive contribution to environmental sustainability objectives;

+- companies aiming for a net positive contribution to social sustainability objectives; and

+- at the level of the overall portfolio, a minimum of 20% of companies assets aligned with the Taxonomy, green bonds or recognised equivalents ("use-of-proceeds bonds") or making a net positive contribution to all the SDGs.

+The net positive contribution is the difference between the positive and negative impact contributions and is calculated at the level of the invested company and at the level of the overall portfolio.
+Based on the UN SDGs framework, the net positive contribution takes into account on the one hand (1) the extent to which the invested company's products and services contribute to the achievement of the SDGs and on the other hand (2) the negative impacts of their activities along the value chain.